thecentraldogma/thecentraldogma.github.io/pages/books.md

 title: Books
 includelink: true
 ---
 As someone with a background in machine learning but not in biology/chemistry, these are books that I've found useful so far.
+I haven't read them cover to cover, but I've found individual chapters / sections useful.
+It is also useful to ask ChatGPT (GPT4) for a basic explanation of a topic, along with references to a review article or book.

 - Medicinal Chemistry, Patrick Graham.
 A large textbook that covers most topics related to drug design.